 Everest Three Passes Trek

 The trail begins from Namche Bazaar heading to Dingboche via the EBC trail and turns eastward to Chukkung.
 This long difficult trek passes through Kongma La Pass (5535m), Cho La Pass (5420m), and Renjo La Pass (5360m).
 Prospective trekkers should be prepared to tackle rocky steep terrain, cross glaciers, and steep inclines.
 The arduous trek is compensated by the truly astonishing views of the Himalayas that are unique to this trail.
 Similar to other treks in the region, the trail goes onto Kalapatthar, Lobuche, and Gokyo.
 This trek has been described by many as the ultimate adventure and ideal for those who like a challenge.

 An alternative trek to the EBC trek – with the amazing scenery of the Everest region but without the physical challenge of making it to basecamp.
-This moderately difficult trek begins by trailing through the Gokyo Valley admiring the crystalline lakes, lush alpine forests, rocky terrains and Ngozumpa glacier.
-Trekkers can mesmerising views of Everest (8848m), Cho Oyu (8201m), Lhotse (8516m), Makalu (8481m) and Ama Dablam (6812m) as they navigate the trail.
+This moderately difficult trek begins by trailing through the Gokyo Valley admiring the crystalline lakes, lush alpine forests, rocky terrains, and Ngozumpa glacier.
+Trekkers can mesmerizing views of Everest (8848m), Cho Oyu (8201m), Lhotse (8516m), Makalu (8481m), and Ama Dablam (6812m) as they navigate the trail.
 The highlight of this trail is the Everest viewpoint which offers panoramic views of the range.